Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Method:

 To satisfy these desiderata, we propose a two-stage generation method called Novelty Prompting (NP).
 To encourage semantic novelty, we first generate novel labels given a dataset's extant labels.
 We then show existing examples to a language model (to encourage plausibility) and ask it to generate a new example conditioned on one of the new labels.
 Figure~\ref{fig:full_method} shows both prompt formats.

-\textbf{Label Generation} Though prompting with large autoregressive language models (LLMs) like GPT-3 has typically been explored in the context of few and zero-shot learning to perform standard NLP tasks~\cite{brown2020scaling}, we find that LLMs are also capable of ``expanding'' a set of topically related concepts that might realistically co-occur via sequence continuation.
+\paragraph{Label Generation.} Though prompting with large autoregressive language models (LLMs) like GPT-3 has typically been explored in the context of few and zero-shot learning to perform standard NLP tasks~\cite{brown2020scaling}, we find that LLMs are also capable of ``expanding'' a set of topically related concepts that might realistically co-occur via sequence continuation.

 We leverage this capability to generate novel labels.
-We prompt the largest GPT-3 model available (Davinci) with a task-specific instruction as well as the concatenation of the normalized known ($\yid$) labels. \footnote{Though this requires some human intervention, it both (1) satisfies the true zero-shot nature of test-time label shift as it requires no knowledge of the unknown labels and (2) requires minimal effort, typically only involving converting an abbreviation label such as $\tt{LOC}$ into $\tt{Location}$.} By taking the union over continuations of one or more novel labels $N$ times, we obtain a diverse ``novel label set.''
-We combine multiple completions because in preliminary experiments, we observed that single completions tend to overgenerate labels from a narrow subcategory of possible novel classes.
+We prompt the largest GPT-3 model available (Davinci) with a task-specific instruction and the concatenation of the normalized known ($\yid$) labels.\footnote{Though this requires some human intervention, it both (1) satisfies the true zero-shot nature of test-time label shift as it requires no knowledge of the unknown labels and (2) requires minimal effort, typically only involving converting an abbreviation label such as $\tt{LOC}$ into $\tt{Location}$.} Taking the union over continuations of one or more novel labels $N$ times, we obtain a diverse ``novel label set.''
+We combine multiple completions because in preliminary experiments, we observed that single completions tend to overgenerate labels from a narrow subcategory of classes.
 To remedy concerns about data leakage due to dataset examples of the true unknown class possibly appearing in LLM pretraining, we remove instances of the gold novel label(s) from this set.
 In practice, predicting the true novel test-time labels is both permissible and desirable, so our experimental setup likely underestimates our method's performance.

 Finally, we filter out generated labels that are closely related to ID labels.
 For example, if $\tt{joy}$ appears in the ID labels, we remove synonyms like $\tt{happiness}$.
-We use a large online thesaurus\footnote{https://moby-thesaurus.org/} to identify synonyms from the final novel label set.
+We use a large online thesaurus\footnote{\url{https://moby-thesaurus.org/}} to remove synonyms from the final novel label set.
 We analyze the impact of filtering in Appendix~\ref{app:filtering}.